No Need for Learning to Defer? A Training Free Deferral Framework to Multiple Experts through Conformal Prediction: Introduction

 Artificial Intelligence (AI) systems still require human oversight in high-stakes or ambiguous settings \cite{burell2016machine,dembrower2025human}.
 To address this limitation, Hybrid Intelligence (HI) frameworks, where AI collaborates with humans to achieve better joint performance than either could alone \cite{dellermann2019hybrid}, are increasingly being explored \cite{bhatt2025learning, boyd2023value,donahue2024two,radeta2024man}.
 One motivation for such systems is the observation that humans and AI tend to make uncorrelated errors, allowing humans to complement AI in areas of uncertainty \cite{liu2025human, hemmer2024complementarity}.

 A major line of work in this space is \textit{Learning to Defer} (L2D) \cite{madras2018predict}, which trains a model to choose between making a prediction and deferring to a human.
 Although L2D methods have demonstrated strong performance, they require extensive labeled data, including expert annotations, and are tightly coupled to the experts they are trained with.
-These constraints limit their adaptability in practical deployments, where expert teams and their performance can vary over time.
+These constraints limit their adaptability in practical deployments, where expert teams and their performances evolve over time, and where costly expert annotations are better allocated to new cases rather than model retraining.

 An alternative path is to base collaboration on explicit uncertainty estimates rather than learned deferral policies, as a core requirement for effective deferral is the ability to recognize when model predictions are unreliable \cite{li2023modeling,ruggieri2025things}.
 Conformal Prediction~(CP) provides a principled, model-agnostic way to quantify uncertainty by returning a set of plausible labels for each input.
 These sets are guaranteed to contain the true label with a user-specified probability under minimal assumptions, making CP well-suited to support human-AI decision-making.